KILTprotocol/docs/docs/concepts/04_credentials/03_claiming.md

 ---

 As KILT is an open system, entities can make claims about any other entities, including themselves.
-A Claim (as in the real world) can only be trusted, if another trusted entity (we call them Attesters) "certifies" this Claim.
+A Claim (as in the real world) can only be trusted, if another trusted entity (we call them Attesters) *certifies* this Claim.
-Therefore, Verifiers might therefore trust different Attesters for different scenarios.
+Therefore, Verifiers might trust different Attesters for distinct scenarios.

 ## Creating a Claim